 White & Company are also happy to offer our new video survey service.

 During these unprecedented times, we can safely conduct remote removals surveys.

 We can gather all the relevant information for your move from the comfort of your own home.

-So, give us a call today or fill out a quick quote form to see how we can get your dream move to Cardiff in the works.
+So, give us a call today or fill out a quick quote form to see how we can get your dream move to Wales in the works.